emilsw/ew/np.md

 The chances are high that last month, a healthy number of people were perfectly ready to buy from you but for some reason they didn’t.

-And the next month, approximately the same amount of people (or even more) won’t buy either.... possibly because of the same reasons (which can be fixed).
+And the next month, approximately the same amount of people (or even more) won’t buy either.... possibly because of the same reasons.
 Think about how many sales you lose this way on a yearly basis.

 [People are losing millions](https://medium.com/@jasonfried/how-we-lost-and-found-millions-by-not-a-b-testing-e70f27dd783e) by neglecting to optimize.
 You are missing a lot of opportunities and if you keep investing the money just in acquiring more traffic, this gap of missed opportunities just increases.